 Static QR codes last forever.
 Your QR code will continue to work even if our service changes.
 You don’t need a subscription or an account, and your printed codes will still work even if a redirect service goes offline.

-We understand that dynamic QR codes can be useful too.
-If you need features like analytics or the ability to change destinations after printing, let us know.
+If you need features like analytics or the ability to change destinations dynamically, let us know.
 We’re considering adding dynamic QR code support in the future, and your feedback will help us decide.
 Please email features@stackqr.com with your ideas.

 Creating Your First QR Code with StackQR

-Imagine generating a scannable QR code in under 30 seconds and transforming your digital engagement strategies right now.
-StackQR’s natural language interface makes the process simple and rewarding.
+Let’s see if you can generate a scannable QR code in under 30 seconds and transform your digital engagement strategies right now.

 Step 1: Visit StackQR